retaildevcrews/capi-in-codespaces/docs/4-upgrade-k8s.md

 ## Lab Steps

-1. Choose the kubernetes version you want to upgrade to based on the available upgrades for your cluster.
+1. Choose the Kubernetes version you want to upgrade to based on the available upgrades for your cluster.

     ```bash